• Skip to main content

 • Mix together melted butter and dijon in a medium bowl.
 Combine Panko, parmesan, salt and pepper in another bowl.

-• Add chicken thighs to butter/dijon mixture and gently toss to be sure each piece of chicken is coated.
-It only needs a thin coat of the rich dijon butter mixture.
+• Add chicken thighs to butter/dijon mixture and gently toss to be sure each piece of chicken is fully coated.

 • Press each chicken thigh into Panko crumb mixture and place on prepared pan.